BMW i3 EV

 The LifeDrive architecture concept was purpose-built specifically for the BMW i3.
 It is comprised of two modules; the Life Module, and the Drive Module.
 Think of the Life Module as the passenger cabin, or greenhouse.
-It is the first-ever mass produced Carbon Fiber Reinforced Plastic (CFRP) passenger cell in the automotive business, and is a big factor in the cars efficiency.
+It is the first-ever mass-produced Carbon Fiber Reinforced Plastic (CFRP) passenger cell in the automotive business and is a big factor in the efficiency of the car.
 Carbon Fiber Reinforced Plastic is equally as strong as steel, while being 50% lighter, and 30% lighter than aluminum.
 The result is an electric car that weighs about 2,700 lbs (preliminary US figures).

 The Drive Module, which is constructed out of 100% aluminum, consists of the 22-kWh, 450 lb. lithium-ion battery, electric drive train, MacPherson strut and 5-link rear suspension system and structural and crash components.
 The battery mounted in the rear, close to the drive wheels, gives impressive performance characteristics while also providing better traction.

 Another benefit of the LifeDrive architecture concept is that there is no space-consuming transmission tunnel running through the center of the car, like in most internal combustion-powered cars, because of the separate Drive Module.
 This gives the BMW i3 the interior space of the BMW 3 Series, while only having the footprint of the much smaller BMW 1 Series.